Value Based Purchasing Training and Resource Center

 Welcome!

-These resources will provide you with step-by-step instructions on how to access and utilize KIDnet based on your role, as well as tips for administering the CANS.
-To accommodate adult learners, KIDnet materials have been provided in both print and video form, with snippets linked throughout the print guide (where applicable).
+From logging into your account to administering the CANS, these resources will provide you with step-by-step instructions on how to access and utilize KIDnet based on your role.
+To accommodate adult learners, instructions have been provided in both print and video form.
+Video snippets have also been linked throughout the print guide where applicable.

 For Clinicians